ryohei8227/bedrock-hcls-tokyo2/agents_catalog/15-clinical-study-research-agent/README.md

 The agent is deployed using AWS CloudFormation.
 The template creates all necessary resources including:

-- Amazon Bedrock Agent with action groups
+- Amazon Bedrock action groups
 - Lambda functions and layers
 - IAM roles and permissions
 - S3 bucket for storing chart images